brightspot/react-examples/README.md

 - `brightspot`: JS Classes for Brightspot
 - `README.md`: Explanation and instructions for the example app

-After starting Brightspot (see the instructions below), refer to the README located in the example application directory of your choice for further information on uploading JS Classes and running the frontend application.
+After starting Brightspot and your frontend application, refer to the README located in the example application directory for further information.

-## Requirements for running an example application
+## Requirements for running an example application ✅

 - [Node](https://nodejs.org/en/) version 16 or higher
 - [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/)

-## Starting Brightspot
+## Starting Brightspot 🚀

 1. Clone the `react-examples` repository.
 2. In the root of the repository, run